 The contractor McSweeney is also liable on the same principle.
 He undertook the work in his general contract and even supervised it.
 He was present and knew of the danger and actually constructed the 33-foot abutment support.
 The fact that he had a subcontractor to do the actual excavation does not relieve him particularly when he supervised the latter's work.
 The subcontractor Purcell is also liable because its employee performed the negligent act of excavation.
 The three defendants are therefore jointly and severally liable to the plaintiff Randall's Paints Ltd. for the damage sustained by it.
 The goods of the plaintiff Pratt & Lambert Inc. were lawfully in the said premises and the three defendants are similarly liable to that plaintiff for its damage.

-Age old principles applicable to master-servant relationships hold that a person who hires another, whether that be a business who hires an employee, a contractor who hires a subcontractor or tradesperson, among others who enter into principal and agent relations, may be held vicariously liable for the conduct of the hiree.
+Long held principles applicable to master-servant relationships show state that when a person employs another person, such as when a business hires an employee or when a contractor hires a subcontractor or tradesperson, the person doing the hiring may be liable for the negligence or misconduct of the hired person.